tburghart/otp_compat/README.md

 dynamically at runtime based on the running OTP release before OTP-18 (which removes them from the global namespace entirely) sees wide adoption, but that code's not ready for prime time quite yet.
-In the interim, code compiled with OTP-R16 or earlier **may not** work properly on OTP-18, and code compiled with OTP-17 or later **may not** work properly on OTP-R16 or earlier.
+In the interim, code compiled with OTP-R16 or earlier ___may not___ work properly on OTP-18, and code compiled with OTP-17 or later ___may not___ work properly on OTP-R16 or earlier.

 Unless you're rooting about in beam file internals, you're unlikely to stumble across any problems with the current static compile-time typing, even across OTP versions.
-Dialyzer, however, does just that, so if you compile a beam on one side of the type change boundary and run dialyzer from the other side of the boundary on it, expect copious warnings _(see below about outright dialyzer breakage in older versions)_.
-Realistically, dialyzer is generally a build step, so it should be in sync, but if you're running it against sources with the `--src` option be sure `namespaced_types` is defined (or not) as it is for compilation.
+Dialyzer, however, does just that, so if you compile a beam on one side of the type change boundary and run dialyzer from the other side of the boundary on it, expect copious warnings _(see [Issues](#Issues) about outright dialyzer breakage in older versions)_.
+Realistically, dialyzer is generally a build step, so it should be in sync, but if you're running it against sources with the `--src` option be sure `no_otp_namespaced_types` is defined (or not) as it is for compilation.

 I'm also leaning toward making the whole thing a `parse_tranform`, which will allow me to add new capabilities without changing target source code at all.
-Among those capabilities would be options selecting whether the result of the transformation should be targetted at only the OTP version on which the compilation is performed (no performance impact on mapped functions), or on any OTP version (some performance impact on mapped functions).
+Among those capabilities would be options selecting whether the result of the transformation should be targeted at only the OTP version on which the compilation is performed (no performance impact on mapped functions), or on any OTP version (some performance impact using dynamically-mapped functions).
+_I believe that a lot of the potential performance impact can be alleviated using some of Erlang's nifty dynamic code loading capabilities, but it'll probably be a while before I have the time to dig into that._

-The possibilities are not technically endless, but there's far more that can be done transforming the intermediate forms than I can do with static macros and type definitions.
+The possibilities are not technically endless, but there's far more that can be done transforming the intermediate forms than I can do with static macros and type definitions alone.

 This is ___very much___ a work in progress, _More to Come_ ...